-If a final exam lasts 120 minutes and is worth 300 points, each minute is worth roughly 21⁄2 points, so you should spend about 6 minutes on a 15 point question. - Grading gets progressively stricter from the quizzes to the midterms to the final exam.
+- Check my website daily.
+Any updates are usually made before 7pm.
+You are responsible for all announcements and handouts on my website regardless of whether they are also announced in class. - I talk a lot (to explain almost everything I present), and I write a lot (for non-auditory learners).
+Taking notes is useful, but if you spend the entire class only taking notes, it is no different than copying from the textbook, and you may miss out on the spoken clarifications of what is being explained. - Zoom recordings and copies of lecture notes may be useful in filling in gaps in what you learned from lecture, but are not as helpful as asking questions when the material is originally discussed in lecture. - When taking tests of any type, first glance quickly at all questions and their point values, so you have a sense of what is expected. - Grading gets progressively stricter from the quizzes to the midterms to the final exam.
 On the quizzes, you may earn a considerable amount of partial credit if you only make one algebra mistake.
 On the midterms, you will earn less partial credit for the same type of mistake.
-On the final exam, you may earn no partial credit for the same type of mistake as a good portion of the exam is multiple choice. - I do not curve any tests, even if the class median is an F. I have found that when I curve, students actually do worse later on.
+On the final exam, you may earn no partial credit for the same type of mistake. - I do not curve any tests, even if the class median is an F. I have found that when I curve, students actually do worse later on.
 When I don't curve, the students who are serious about getting A's and B's make adjustments to their study habits and earn those grades outright anyway. - If you do not start studying regularly during the first week, you should drop the class today and give someone from the waiting list an opportunity to succeed.
-If you fail the 1st midterm, that score will NOT be replaced (see Midterms section above), and could result in an overall drop of an entire grade for the quarter. - As room scheduling permits, if a test is given at the beginning of class, you may start the moment you enter the classroom, even if it is before the official class start time. - Things which really annoy me to no end, and which I will address in no uncertain terms: - ▶ students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary actions (FAIR WARNING: in order to save time dealing with these issues, I collect evidence throughout the quarter, but may only confront students at the end) - students who don't read the greensheet, and then ask me something which is clearly spelled out there - students who don't stop writing on their tests when I tell them to, and then whine when I give them a 0 even though it is clearly spelled out in the greensheet - ▶ students in precalculus and above who don't learn definitions and theorems, even though I stress repeatedly that they will appear on tests - ▶ students who don't study during the first third of the quarter, fail the 1st midterm, and then complain that the midterm is too hard, even when it looks pretty much like their homework - students who don't read the book, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are not worthy of respect
+If you fail the 1st midterm, that score will NOT be replaced (see Midterms section above), and could result in an overall drop of an entire grade for the quarter. - Things which really annoy me to no end, and which I will address in no uncertain terms: - students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary actions (FAIR WARNING: in order to save time dealing with these issues, I collect evidence throughout the quarter, but may only confront students at the end)

+- b students who don't read the greensheet, and then ask me something which is clearly spelled out there - students who don't submit their tests by the deadline, and then whine when I give them a 0 even though it is clearly spelled out in the greensheet - students who don't study during the first third of the quarter, fail the 1st midterm, and then complain that the midterm is too hard, even when it looks pretty much like their homework